 A handwritten signature in black ink that reads "Roar Mikalsen".
+The signature is fluid and cursive, with "Roar" on the first line and "Mikalsen" on the second line.

 Roar Mikalsen

 President of the Alliance for Rights-Oriented Drug Policies (AROD)